• Skip to primary navigation

 Unexpected guests turned up expecting to be fed?
 Or perhaps one of your guests is vegan, vegetarian, plant-based or has allergies and your are at a loss as to what to cook, then butter bean supreme is a great recipe to feed a hungry crowd as its quick and pairs well with many sides.
 Check out the FAQ section for some vegan side dish ideas.

-shallots cooking in the skillet with a wooden spatula.
+Shallots cooking in the skillet with a wooden spatula.

 Flour added to the shallots cooking in the pan.